zgibberish/rotwood-modloader/README.md

 # Rotwood Modloader

+## API v1 branch

+This is the (WIP) updated documentation for Rotwood's new modloader implementation (mod API version 1).
+This applies to Rotwood REV 657187 and above (Delicious Beta).

+There's still a lot of untested stuff, so please submit issues if you encounter any bugs or crashes.

+Please read through the updated instructions thoroughly and see [Breaking Changes](#breaking-changes).

 ## Introduction

 **Rotwood currently does not officially support modding and Klei will not provide support for modded installs, please back up your save files and use/create mods at your own risk.
 [Read more here](https://support.klei.com/hc/en-us/articles/28992668677140-Rotwood-Client-Mods)**